SD-WAN Security: Concerns, Key Features & Best Practices

 In this blog, we’ll explore key considerations for securing SD-WAN deployments to help you leverage this technology effectively.

-Why Do Businesses Need Secure SD-WAN Solutions?
+SD-WAN Solutions: Why Businesses Need Secure Connectivity

 Traditional WAN architectures and security approaches leave major gaps in protection for today’s cloud-enabled enterprises, including:

-Lack of Device Authentication Controls
+Lack Of Device Authentication Controls

 IT teams may fail to ensure the authenticity of network devices when adding to traditional WAN environments.
 Routers and switches can easily be added to branch networks without proper tracking, which makes it difficult to defend against rogue devices that can eavesdrop on traffic.
 SD-WAN offers centralized authentication and authorization of all edge devices to reduce the attack surface.

-Separate Network and Security Hardware
+Separate Network & Security Hardware

 Legacy WANs rely on complex manual configuration of encrypted tunnels and security measures to protect data traffic on each link.
 SD-WAN simplifies this by integrating security solutions such as intrusion prevention systems (IPS) and firewalls, eliminating the need to implement separate hardware for security.